icolomina/secrets/README.md

 ```php
 $this->vaultStorage->storeKeys('your_encription_keys_name')->storeSecret('your_secret_name', 'your_secret_value');
 ```
-_your_encription_keys_name_ is used to store the encription keys by which your secrets wull be encripted
+_your_encription_keys_name_ is used to store the encription keys by which your secrets will be encripted

 ### Retrieve a key